 SPEEDING THE PROCESS

 For ski rentals, the time and cost savings can be significant.
 “Let’s say it takes one minute to adjust bindings, and it’s usually more than that,” says Tony Marinella, rental manager at Snow Trails.
-“On a busy Saturday, you do 1,000 rentals, that’s 1,000 minutes to adjust bindings.
+“On a busy Saturday, you do 1,000 rentals.
+That’s 1,000 minutes to adjust bindings.
 One thousand minutes is 16.6 hours.”
-It probably takes four people to do that work; they can now be reassigned to help people fit boots and otherwise assist customers.
+It probably takes four people to do that work.
+Now, they can be reassigned to help people fit boots and otherwise assist customers.

 Many shops are adopting this “assisted self service” approach, setting up boot racks and try-on seats or benches so that guests can fit themselves.
 Many renters can find the correct size on their own.
 That frees employees to help other guests with sizing, buckling, or lacing.
 Plus, a family or group can sit down and try on boots at their own pace.
 Assisted self-service enables a shop to provide just the right degree of attention or speed to suit the customer.